Andrea Palladio: Characteristics

-In his urban structures he developed a new improved version of the typical early Renaissance palazzo (exemplified by the Palazzo Strozzi).
+In his urban structures, he developed a new improved version of the typical early Renaissance palazzo (exemplified by the Palazzo Strozzi).
 Adapting a new urban palazzo type created by Bramante in the House of Raphael, Palladio found a powerful expression of the importance of the owner and his social position.
-The main living quarters of the owner on the second level were clearly distinguished in importance by use of a pedimented classical portico, centered and raised above the subsidiary and utilitarian ground level (illustrated in the Palazzo Porto and the Palazzo Valmarana).
+The main living quarters of the owner on the second level were clearly distinguished in importance by the use of a pedimented classical portico, centred and raised above the subsidiary and utilitarian ground level (illustrated in the Palazzo Porto and the Palazzo Valmarana).
 The tallness of the portico was achieved by incorporating the owner's sleeping quarters on the third level, within a giant two-story classical colonnade, a motif adapted from Michelangelo's Capitoline buildings in Rome.
 The elevated main floor level became known as the piano nobile, and is still referred to as the "first floor" in Europe.

 Palladio also established an influential new building format for the agricultural villas of the Venetian aristocracy.
 Palladio's approach to his villa designs was not relative to his experience in Rome.
 His designs were based on practicality and employed few reliefs.
 He consolidated the various stand-alone farm outbuildings into a single impressive structure, arranged as a highly organized whole, dominated by a strong centre and symmetrical side wings, as illustrated at Villa Barbaro.
 In the project of the Villa Barbaro, Palladio most likely was also engaged in the interior decoration.
 Alongside the painter Paolo Veronese, he invented the complex and sophisticated illusionistic landscape paintings that cover the walls of various rooms.